suncoast-devs/handbook/lessons/algorithms-day-two/activity.md

 - Adding/finding/ordering numbers

-  - Add two numbers
+  - Add any two numbers (not necessarily numbers in order)
-  - Add ten numbers
+  - Add any ten numbers (not necessarily numbers in order)
-  - Add one hundred numbers
+  - Add one hundred numbers (not necessarily numbers in order)

 ### Number Challenge: Searching

-- Find the lower of two numbers
+- Find the lower of two numbers (not necessarily numbers in order)
-- Find the lowest of ten numbers
+- Find the lowest of ten numbers (not necessarily numbers in order)
-- Find the lowest of one hundred numbers
+- Find the lowest of one hundred numbers (not necessarily numbers in order)

 ## Number Challenge: Ordering